deoshreyas/Orpheus-GPT/README.md

 * *Linear transformations involve simple changes to data.
 For example if you have the numbers (2,7), a linear transformation could involve multiplying this by another value (3) and adding a constant (2), so we get (8, 23).
 It's called linear because it preserves the 'straight' line relationship between the original and transformed numbers.
 Non-linear transformations involve more complex patterns, for example, squaring or logarithms.
 This results in non-linearity as the relationship between the numbers is no longer that of a straight line.
 * **A non-linear transformation function could involve taking the sigmoid (squashes the output between 0 and 1), or in the case of GPT, using ReLU (Rectified Linear Unit).
 ReLU takes the input and converts all the negative values to 0 and keeps positive values as they are.

+## :anchor: Credits
+* A massive thank you to the [Internet Classics Archive](https://classics.mit.edu/) for the translated copy of the Iliad!
+I have uploaded the original text as well (the original translation, as seen on the website).
+* Another thank you to [Andrej Karpathy](https://www.youtube.com/andrejkarpathy) for not just founding OpenAI but also taking the time out to upload high-quality instructional tutorials online!

+## :checkered_flag: How to help?
+* I am fairly new to Large Language Models and Artificial Intelligence in general.
+I will appreciate any feedback on the code.
+* Please feel free to add on to this README.
+I have tried to cover everything to the best of my understanding, but there might be problems still!